 - 3/25/22 – shares a summary of updates and information for parents who are in the process of adopting from Ukraine…

 - 3/23/22 – shares an update from Ukraine’s Department of State’s Special Advisor for Children’s Issues that children are not being approved for temporary travel or for adoption and update that children are not eligible for intercountry adoption or adoption-based visas

 - 3/21/22 – warns of misinformation and shares a statement from the Ukrainian Ministry of Social Policy.

 1. The Parents

 Parents should be in good physical and mental health.
 Parents currently on medication for a mental health condition such as depression, anxiety, bipolar disorder, or schizophrenia are not eligible to adopt.
 Parents with a history of mental health issues should contact an adoption agency to determine their eligibility.
-Adults who have had parental rights or a previous adoption, guardianship, or foster care relationship terminated involuntarily are not eligible.
+Adults with parental rights or a previous adoption, guardianship, or foster care relationship terminated involuntarily are not eligible.
 Same-sex couples are not allowed to adopt from Ukraine.

 2. The Family

 There are no restrictions on applicant family size.
-There are no specific income requirements to adopt from Ukraine; however, minimum household income must be 125% of poverty guidelines established by the U.S. Health and Human Services.
+There are no specific income requirements to adopt from Ukraine; however, the minimum household income must be 125% of the poverty guidelines established by the U.S. Health and Human Services.